 Take the next step and book a drive in a classic car

 Join The Great British Car Club

 Free admission, exclusive events & much much more

 Over 130 carefully chosen vehicles tell the story of the British motor industry on an interactive journey spanning the last 100 years.

 Guided by an audio-visual tablet, visitors will meet the two founding fathers of the industry: Herbert Austin and William Morris, whose vast manufacturing plants in the Midlands produced millions of cars which were exported all over the world.
 British cars heralded a global transport revolution mobilising billions of people.

-Now that era has passed – cars have become as reliable and disposable as a domestic appliance and the industry has become globalised and centred in the East.
-China is the world’s largest car manufacturer whilst Japan leads the export race which was once a British preserve.
-Austin, Morris and many other British brands have long since disappeared, but now they have experienced a renaissance in the Derbyshire Dales.
+Now that era has passed.
+Cars have since become as reliable and disposable as a domestic appliance, and the industry has become globalised and centred in the East.
+China is the world’s largest car manufacturer, whilst Japan leads the export race which was once a British preserve.
+Austin, Morris and many other British brands have long since disappeared. however, they are now experiencing a renaissance in the Derbyshire Dales.

-From the legendary Austin 7 to the magnificent Mini, this is the story of engineering, enterprise and endeavour which for a brief period saw British cars rule the road.
+From the legendary Austin Seven to the magnificent Mini, Great British Car Journey tells the fascinating story of engineering, enterprise and endeavour which, for a brief period, saw British cars rule the road.